 The Cashflow Test

-For example if you are not paying the deductions from employees for NIC and Income Tax across to the Inland Revenue on the 19th of the month following the month they were deducted, then your company may be insolvent.
+For example, if you are not paying the deductions from employees for NIC and Income Tax across to HMRC on the 19th of the month following the month they were deducted, then your company may be insolvent.
 Have you met loan repayment dates for practice loans or bank loans?
 Is the VAT late?

 If your trade creditors sell to you on say 30 days terms and you regularly pay on 90+ days, then the company may be insolvent.